-Just like this user, there are hundreds of users facing the same problem and wondering how to transfer photos from iPhone to an SD card easily.
-They may transfer iPhone photos to the SD card in order to free up iPhone space, transfer photos to the micro SD card of the new Android phone, or make a solid backup for those precious photos.
+Just like this user, there are hundreds of users facing the same problem and wondering how to transfer photos from iPhone to SD card easily.
+They may transfer iPhone photos to the SD card to free up iPhone space, transfer photos to the micro SD card of the new Android phone, or make a solid backup for those precious photos.
 It's relatively simple to import photos from SD card to iPhone with an adapter, but these adapters don't support exporting photos from iPhone to SD card.
 No worry, the following 5 ways will help you nail the job within steps.

 Find Your Favorite Way to Transfer iPhone Photos to SD Card

-- • Simple, Fast and Well Organized: Transfer Photos with Option to View by Type/Date/Albums
+- • Simple, Fast, and Well Organized: Transfer Photos with Option to View by Type/Date/Albums

 - • Access Camera Roll Only: Use Windows Explorer DCIM Folder

 - • Transfer and Delete Photos: Use Mac Photos App

 - • Wireless Solution: Via iCloud If You Upgrade Storage Plan